The Importance of Balanced Blood Sugar

 • Walking after meals

 • Using our muscles by walking after a meal uses up excess glucose in the bloodstream.
-Walking in particular can make the body more sensitive to insulin.
+Walking, in particular, can make the body more sensitive to insulin.
 Even just a 10-minute walk after a big meal can do wonders!

 • FIBER